kotohiko/md-lib-it/开发者宇宙/编程语言/Java/经典教材/『Java 并发编程实战』[美] Brian Goetz, Tim Peierls, Joshua Bloch, Joseph Bowbeer, David Holmes, Doug Lea 著.md

-> 【精彩原文】
+> 【精彩原文】Threads are an inescapable feature of the Java language, and they can simplify the development of complex systems by turning complicated ==asynchronous code== into simpler straight-line code.
+In addition, threads are the easiest way to tap the computing power of multiprocessor systems.
 >
-> Threads are an inescapable feature of the Java language, and they can simplify the development of complex systems by turning complicated ==asynchronous code== into simpler straight-line code.
-In addition, threads are the easiest way to tap the computing power of multiprocessor systems.

 ### 1.1   并发简史（A (very) brief history of concurrency）